-Mass Timber is a recent sustainability trend in US design.
-It is at the center of the movement for sustainability.
-Of course, it is beautiful.
-It took a while for Mass Timber to reach the US.
+Mass Timber is a major sustainability trend in US design.
+It took a while for Mass Timber to gain traction in the US.
 But decades of European experience have confirmed mass timber advantages, which include:

 - Lightweight (reduces foundation size)